 Pulse

-Pulse is a high-accuracy, low-latency speech-to-text model built for real-time transcription across 38 languages, with streaming and non-streaming support.
+Pulse is a high-accuracy, low-latency speech-to-text model built for real-time transcription across 35 documented languages (21 on streaming + 26 on pre-recorded, with regional aggregators), supporting both streaming and non-streaming use cases.

 TTFT at 1 concurrency